 Average Net Price

 In addition to the graduate students, the faculty of this program are active scholars, studying gerontology topics like cell-based studies of neurodegeneration, functional studies of muscle hypertrophy, and mental health and substance abuse management.
 Applicants must submit a personal statement, GRE scores, and three letters of recommendation.
-Application deadlines for both the spring and summer entrance is January 31.
+The application deadline for both the spring and summer entrance is January 31st.